103,000

 Every Arizona student deserves an education that meets their unique needs.

-Protect ESAs.
+Protect School Choice & Special Needs Students.
 Decline to Sign ANY ESA ballot measure.

 Facts